Collect Metrics#

 Overview#

-tlc uses the concept of a metrics collector, which is a mechanism that defines how samples and predictions are combined to produce metrics.
-In practice, it is as simple as a function that takes a batch of samples and a batch of predictions and returns a dictionary of metrics.
-Schema information can optionally be provided to the metrics collector to allow customization of the metrics.
+tlc uses the concept of a metrics collector, which is a mechanism that uses data and model output to produce metrics.
+This can be as simple as a function that takes a batch of samples and a batch of predictions and returns a dictionary of metrics.
+Information about the schema of the metrics can optionally be provided to the metrics collector to allow customization of the metrics.

 The tlc Python package includes a set of built-in collectors for common use-cases, but it is also easy to create custom collectors to fit specific needs.

 When collecting per-sample metrics using an ML model, it is often desirable to run just a single inference pass through each dataset for metric collection.
-This is achieved by calling the collect_metrics function, where you specify the model, the Table, and the metrics collectors you wish to use.
-This collection interface provides a high-level abstraction that handles the orchestration of the entire process.
+This is achieved by calling the collect_metrics function, where you specify the model, the Table, and the metrics collectors you want to use.
+This collection interface provides a high-level abstraction that handles orchestration of calling the model and passing the output to the collection functions.

 In order to be able to e.g. disable augmentations which should be active during training but are not wanted during metrics collection, we provide the alternative map method Table.map_collect_metrics, which allows you to map the samples in the Table before they are passed to the metrics collector.